jfriseley/how-me-spend-money/README.md

 - Once the student loan is paid of, an amount of money `SimulationConfig.fortnightly_student_loan_tax` is added to fortnightly spare cash.
 - Once the home loan is paid off, the minimum repayment is added to fortnightly spare cash.
 - If one loan is paid off, the cash that would have gone toward it is split evenly between the remaining two goals.
 If both loans are paid off, all cash goes towards investing.
-- Dividends from investments do not earn interest and are not re-invested.
+- Dividends from investments are quarterly and do not earn interest and are not re-invested.
 - Equity is defined as initial house price minus home loan balance.
 This simulation does not factor in growth in the housing market.